 Our quite old dishwasher (candy CD622) has tripped the rcbo (not the sockets rcd) a couple of times in the last 24hours.
-I've checked for leaks (none) and checked all connections (fine) so unclipped the water pipes between the filter & pump to see if any debris had gotten in. pipes are clear and clean on inside, no scale or unicorn poo in the pipes or impeller wheel.
+I've checked for leaks (none) and checked all connections (fine) so unclipped the water pipes between the filter & pump to see if any debris had gotten in. pipes are clear and clean on inside, no scale or excreta in the pipes or impeller wheel.

 I removed the motor from the unit for better inspection and the motor body was very warm to the touch and i wonder if it is overheating causing the rcbo to trip? i would like to rule out the heater element kicking in, but am not sure how to test that? (can it be tested with a multimeter?)